NoCode-NoLife/Sabine/README.md

 Sabine is currently only compatible with the alpha client from 2001-08-30.
-The server might offer limited support for other clients, such as iRO Beta1 from 2002-02-20, but we aren't actively working on supporting them. destroy.
+The server might offer limited support for other clients, such as iRO Beta1 from 2002-02-20, but we aren't actively working on supporting them just yet.

 State of Development
 -----------------------------------------------------------------------------